sp0x/NetlytBlog/_pages/ml_hardest_concepts.md

 In ML good data can give you decent results even if you’re using an average algorithm.
 This shift in mindset is often quite difficult for engineers who aren’t used to having data do their work for them.
 It took me a fairly long time to wrap my head around this idea and to stop looking for better algorithms and to start looking into my data and trying to improve its quality instead of my algorithm.

 The way I got around to grasping these concepts was through lots of practice.
 So to all beginners, I’d say don’t let ML scare you and keep on experimenting until you’ve mastered it.

+Netlyt is an AI-only research and development company.
+We tackle non-trivial problems using the latest technologies and our own solutions.
+We've built systems to <a href=netlyt.io><b>prevent corruption in the police force, track and predict air pollution, reduce natural gas distribution costs, detect faults in the electricity grids in Africa</b></a> and others.